kryptco/kr/README.md

 ([iOS](https://github.com/kryptco/kryptonite-ios) or
 [Android](https://github.com/kryptco/kryptonite-android)) mobile app. __kr__
 runs as an SSH agent, called __krd__.
-When a __Kryptonite__ private key operation is needed for authentcation, __krd__ routes this request to the paired mobile phone, where the user decides whether to allow the operation or not. _The private key never leaves the phone._
+When a __Kryptonite__ private key operation is needed for authentication, __krd__ routes this request to the paired mobile phone, where the user decides whether to allow the operation or not. _The private key never leaves the phone._